PallavShukla971/0131-Authentic-Facbook-project/README.md

-# 0129-Authentic-Live-RTU-Website-APP
+# 0131-Authentic-Facbook-project

-Hey Everyone, this is the Live RTU Website project, the current one is the first prottype of the project, for the current website please check the wbesite with the link provided.
-[Link]
+Hey Everyone this is a project in which i have made a copy of Facebook, with extra security features in it.
 # Project can me be made visible on a zoom call as well